Quick Answer

 4. It Attracts Dust and Dirt

-The oily layer left behind by polish becomes a magnet for dust, making your sofa look dirty more quickly and harder to clean.
+The oily layer left behind by polish becomes a magnet for dust.
+This makes your sofa look dirty more quickly and harder to clean.
+You end up creating more work for yourself.

 Signs That Furniture Polish Has Damaged Your Leather Sofa